 But I didn’t know any better, or if I did, I’d forgotten.
-It had been 8 years since I last lived London, and my “brilliant idea” (to take refuge in one of Kensington’s many free museums until the skies cleared) was not as unique as I had hoped.
+It had been years since I last lived in London, and my “brilliant idea” (to take refuge in one of Kensington’s many free museums until the skies cleared) was not as unique as I had hoped.

 You’d be forgiven for thinking Queen Victoria was the only British monarch to call Kensington home; there is, after all, a huge statue of her just outside the entrance.
-But Kensington palace dates back to the Jacobean era, when it was purchased by William and Mary to escape the “grime of Whitehall.”
-They hired architects Christopher Wren and Nicholas Hawksmoor to expand the existing Nottingham House, which had been built around 1605.
+But Kensington Palace dates back to the Jacobean era, when it was purchased by William and Mary to escape the “grime of Whitehall.”
+They hired architects Christopher Wren and Nicholas Hawksmoor to expand the existing Nottingham House, built around 1605.
 Unfortunately, Mary died of smallpox in 1694 at the age of 32, just five years after the couple purchased the estate, and William followed in 1702 after falling from his horse at Hampton Court.

-Tourists will of course want to check Harrods off their London bucket list, but the Brompton Road retailer, which occupies a 5-acre site and contains 330 departments, is not for the fainthearted.
+Tourists will of course, want to check Harrods off their London bucket list, but the Brompton Road retailer, which occupies a 5-acre site and contains 330 departments, is not for the fainthearted.
 And while the iconic landmark is, to many, the very essence of British shopping, it was actually sold to the state of Qatar in 2010.

-For another overwhelming experience, check out the new Whole Foods on Kensington High Street in the art deco Barkers Building.
+For another overwhelming experience, check out the new Whole Foods on Kensington High Street in the Art Deco Barkers Building.
 Rumored to be the largest Whole Foods in the world, the upscale 3-story market contains an entire room dedicated to cheese and offers several on-site eateries.

 Kensington is perhaps best known for its monumental institutions: monumental both in their raison d’etre and their size.
-There’s Royal Albert Hall, the iconic concert venue just across the street from Hyde Park, and a bit further to the southeast, the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
-All of the museums are free (hence the crowds on a rainy, Sunday afternoon) and in the winter months, the Natural History Museum boasts an outdoor ice rink, making it a perfect place to take the kids, or a date.
+There’s Royal Albert Hall, the iconic concert venue just across the street from Hyde Park, and a bit further to the southeast, the Victoria and Albert Museum, the Science Museum, and the Natural History Museum.
+All of the museums are free (hence the crowds on a rainy Sunday afternoon), and in the winter months, the Natural History Museum boasts an outdoor ice rink, making it a perfect place to take the kids or a date.

 Special exhibits cost extra but are usually well worth the price of admission.
 With its Interactive Garden, the Science Museum is great for families, while the V&A’s collection of decorative arts spanning 3,000 years will intrigue history buffs and artists alike.
-If you’re looking for dinosaurs and a shorter line to get in, check out the Natural History museum.
+If you’re looking for dinosaurs and a shorter line to get in, check out the Natural History Museum.